chasefleming/elem-go/examples/htmx-fiber-todo/README.md

 ## Features

 - **Add Todos**: Enter a new task in the text box and click "Add" or press enter to add a new Todo to the list.
-- **Toggle Todos**: Click on a Todo item to toggle its Done status.
+- **Toggle Todos**: Click a Todo's checkbox to toggle its Done status.
 Items marked as done will have a line-through style.

 ## Structure